anshuldante/ai-ds-ml-Theory/advanced-predictive-modeling-mastering-ensembles-and-metamodeling/readme.md

   * In some business cases accuracy is as important as transparency.
   * Two common strategies in use to achieve the new trend are:
     * The first is, after the ensemble is built and demonstrated to be accurate, its then reduced to a simpler, more interpretable model on the backend.
-    * The other approach is to put constraints on the solution, a complex is model is built but in a way that it's easier to interpret.
+    * The other approach is to put constraints on the solution, a complex model is built, but in a way which is easier to interpret.

 ## Ensembles and Meta-Modeling Case Studies

 * ### Combining supervised and unsupervised learning

   * We have the usecase of 10% kdd cup dataset here.
-We have to predict if the connection is normal or attack and if it an attack then of which type.
+We have to predict if the connection is normal or attack and if it is an attack, then of which type.
   * The best way is to use multiple approaches and combine them.
 Not just averages or blend but use them in different ways.
   * We use 1 model to classify them to decide if the connection detail is normal or not.
-We use C5.0 and then generate propensity scores for all connections, which are between 0 and 1, 0 means high propensity of not being and attack and 1 being high propensity of being an attack.
+We use C5.0 and then generate propensity scores for all connections, which are between 0 and 1, 0 means high propensity of not being an attack and 1 being high propensity of being an attack.
   * The second model is used to predict the type of attack.
 Since there are multiple possibilities here, the probability of the model being right might be a little lower, but it will still be helpful so that the IT team can know where to look.
   * The third model is a Kohenen map which is an unsupervised approach.
 We're trying to use it to divide attacks into common patterns and rare patterns.
 The rare patterns might be a new type of attack.
 After building the map, we try and calculate if the coordinates are rare or not.
 If the number of nodes on a coordinate is < 100, it's rare.
   * We then put the results of the 3 models into a table and then use look into the 3 results in different ways.
 For ex. if a connection has a high propensity score, meaning that it's a normal connection but K-map says it's a rare cluster, we look into it anyway, since this could be a new type of attack.